 Henry J. Liando has been the Company as Commissioner by the decision of the Annual General Meeting of Shareholders for the fiscal year 2017.
 The appointment was formalized in the Annual General Meeting of Shareholders Deed of Resolution No. 73, dated 28 May 2018, drafted before Tangerang-based Notary Sriwi Bawana Nawaksari, S.H., M.Kn.

 Before joining the Company, he worked with various global banks, with his last post as Chief Financial Officer & Treasurer of Global Consumer Group of Citibank N.A.
 Indonesia.
-He has been concurrently serving as Director for PT Matahari Department Store Tbk (2018 – present) and PT Link Net Tbk since 2017.
-He accepted the appointment as Commissioner for PT Matahari Putra Prima Tbk in 2018.
+He has been concurrently serving as Director for PT Matahari Department Store Tbk (2018 – 2019), Commissioner for PT Matahari Putra Prima Tbk (since 2018 until June 2020), and Director for PT Link Net Tbk (since 2017 until now).

 The Board of Commissioners is one of the Company’s organs in charge of overseeing the overall governance, both of the Company itself and of the Company’s businesses, and providing feedbacks to the Board of Directors.
 Each member of the Board of Commissioners must act in good faith, be vigilant and responsible in the carrying out of his/her oversight and advisory role to the Directors for the benefit of the Company and in accordance with the aims and objectives of the Company.
 In the performance of their duties, the Board of Commissioners is supported by specially formed committees such as the Audit Committee and the Nomination and Remuneration Committee.